Youngzt998/ziteng.yang.github.io/index.md

 # **Research**

 My current major focus (PhD Thesis) is on improving certified compilation.
-In the mean time, I also pay attention to the area of parallelism & concurrency, computability theory etc. See the detailed problems I'm investigating below:
+In the meantime, I also pay attention to the area of parallelism & concurrency, computability theory etc. See the detailed problems I'm investigating below:

-**Program Logic & Certified Compilation** (major)
+**Program Logic & Certified Compilation** (Primary)

 - **[Ongoing] Verified Linear Scan Register Allocation**: Implementing an alternative register allocation algorithm in a formally verified compiler instead of graph-coloring algorithm that has both lightweight time complexity and verification burden.
 - **[Ongoing] Improving the Correctness Theory of Certified Compiler**: Fixing a "missing correctness specification" of in the correctness of CompCert framework.